oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_instance_facts_module.rst

                 <td>on success</td>
                 <td>
                                             <div>Whether Oracle Cloud Agent can run all the available management plugins.</div>
+                                            <div>These are the management plugins: OS Management Service Agent and Compute Instance Run Command.</div>
+                                            <div>The management plugins are controlled by this parameter and by the per-plugin configuration in the `pluginsConfig` object.</div>
+                                            <div>- If `isManagementDisabled` is true, all of the management plugins are disabled, regardless of the per-plugin configuration. - If `isManagementDisabled` is false, all of the management plugins are enabled.
+You can optionally disable individual management plugins by providing a value in the `pluginsConfig` object.</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">True</div>